rioki/learn-to-program-with-javascript/1-fizzbuzz.md

 17
 ```

-This is Fizz Buzz, not commit the changes and rejoice that you created a
+This is Fizz Buzz, now commit the changes and rejoice that you created a
 fully functional program.

 You can see my program on GitHub here: https://github.com/rioki/fizzbuzz